cfrankb/ESP32-S3-VGA-CS3/techdocs/README.md

 ## VGA Adaptor

+An adaptor is needed to communicate with the VGA Hardware.

 https://vi.aliexpress.com/item/1005005279582020.html

 ![Image](images/20241221_100637-crop.jpg "icon")

-Create a resistor ladder
+Create a resistor ladder wire as follow.
+Connect all the pins of the same color together.
-Colors are stored as 16bits (B5G6R5)

 | GPIO Pin | Role  | Resistor | VGA Pin |